Alliegaytor/discord-term/README.md

 # ⚠️ In active development!
-Is forked from the [original project](https://github.com/AL1L/discord-term) on github.
-[Alliegaytor/discord-term](https://github.com/Alliegaytor/discord-term) has the most up to date source tree.
+**Discord Term** Is forked from the [original project](https://github.com/AL1L/discord-term) on github.
+[Alliegaytor/discord-term](https://github.com/Alliegaytor/discord-term) has the most up to date source tree on github.

 The project needs active maintainers.
 Any help would be greatly appreciated!